Debuted in The Land Before Time II: The Great Valley Adventure

 - Determinator: Most sharpteeth in the series will run in fear the moment that adult flateeth make the scene.
 The Plated Sharptooth was perfectly willing to stand and fight two other adult sharpteeth at the same time.

 - Disney Villain Death: Falls right into the ocean.

 - Implacable Man: While not quite as unstoppable as the sharptooth of the first film, he's displayed unusual persistance by jumping over chasms and fighting off other sharpteeth in an attempt to get at the heroes.

 - Knight of Cerebus: Calls back more to the original Sharptooth in terms of sheer viciousness.
-Aside from one aforementioned comedy moment, the Plated Sharptooth was much more serious than others of its kin.
+Aside from one comical moment where he accidentally bites his own tail, tearing up as he does so, the Plated Sharptooth is much more serious than others of its kin.

 - No Name Given: The movie never gives him a name, but the credits refer to him as 'The Plated Sharptooth'.

 - Red Eyes, Take Warning: His eyes are drawn in an unusually animalistic manner, with less expression, more prominently slitted pupils, and dark marks under his eyes.
 These mark him out as an unusually dangerous sharptooth.